karnzx/dotfiles/README.md

 ### Window Setup (WSL2)
 **(skip if not use WSL2)**

-Install Debian distro or any you like
+Install Debian distribution or any you like

 Open PowerShell or Windows Command Prompt in **administrator** mode and run.